African Initiatives to Educate and Serve

 Learning through Service

-As part of their clinical rotations, five Duquesne University physician assistant students and a faculty adviser spent two weeks working in Liberia.
+As part of their clinical rotations, Duquesne University physician assistant students and a faculty adviser spent two weeks working in Liberia.
 These fifth-year graduate students served in the maternity ward of ELWA Hospital in the Liberian capital of Monrovia, providing pre- and post-natal care, as well as emergency care, surgical services and inpatient services for adults and children.

 Dr. Anne Marie Witchger Hansen, assistant professor of occupational therapy, spent three weeks in Tanzania, where she led graduate students and faculty colleagues in a hands-on orientation about the needs of occupational therapists there, directed workshops and conducted research.
 "Our job that first week was to determine what hospitals and clinics needed," said Hansen, whose group visited government hospitals, Spiritan hospitals and Lutheran hospitals across the Arusha region in Tanzania.